No Surprises and fair prices for over 20 years. The Owner a Master Plumber visits your house.

 Having, me, the same Master Plumber, the owner, with my approach to long term relationships is one of the many reasons customers keep coming back year after year.
 The fact that I also perform any plumbing repair, water heater replacement, gas work, appliance replacement, and most drain situations is another significant benefit.

 Most of the cost of a visit exists just getting a truck to the curb outside; overhead (licensing, parts inventory, truck, accounting, phone!, etc., etc.).
 Prior to every visit I need to discuss the job, many times the discussion takes 5-20 minutes over the phone.
-This is one of the many ways I am fairly unique by saving my customers money: By helping you avoid the cost of two visits to solve one problem.
+This is one of the many ways I am fairly unique by saving my customers money: By trying/helping you to avoid the cost (and your time!) of two visits to solve one problem.
+I also advise you if there are different options and their relative costs and benefits.
 And I always need to review this same information at the beginning of the visit.
 This discussion helps create happy customers because of my easy to understand explanations.
 What my customers enjoy is knowing before the work starts an approximate amount for the job.
 My many years of experience means I have the parts in the truck and am efficient at the work required (As opposed to many T&M guys. see below).
-I can identify potential complications and explain them prior to the start of work so it is very rare that there are “surprises” during the job like some other plumbers.
-This means that the vast majority of the time your cost is at or below my estimate before the job starts.
+Many times I can identify potential complications and explain them prior to the start of work, in this way I try to minimize the cost increase “surprises” during the job.
+ANY time I or any plumber is working on a home unforeseen circumstances can occur and change the scope of work and thus the final cost.
+With all of this said, most of the time your cost will be near my pre-start estimate if there are no complications or unforeseen aspects.
+The important thing to remember is that I don’t know the final cost of any job until the work is complete.